 - A day pack – Carry a day pack with your travel essentials and camera as you embark on sightseeing.
 Anti-theft bags are not a necessity here.
 Instances of theft are very rare (reminds me of my good ol’ Canada – It’s true, Switzerland reminded me so much of Canada, but that’s another story, another post).
 So yes, take a good day pack or travel purse.
 Click here to view my favorite travel bag.

 - Travel Insurance – No matter where you go, get travel insurance.
-We get insurance in all of our travels.
+We get insurance on all of our travels.
 Get insurance travel quotes for your trip to Switzerland here.

-Day 1 of Switzerland Itinerary 7 days – Arriving in Zurich and city sightseeing
+Day 1 – Arriving in Zurich Switzerland and city sightseeing

-On day 1 of your Switzerland itinerary, arrive in to Zurich.
-Zurich International airport is 25 minutes away from the city center (by tram).
+On day 1 of your Switzerland itinerary, arrive in Zurich.
+Zurich International Airport is 25 minutes away from the city center (by tram).
 Here are some options to get to the city center or to your hotel.

 - Public Transport – Trains are very efficient in Switzerland and Zurich is no different.
 You have to pay for tickets at the station (credit cards accepted, cash accepted in some).